Dataview

 • value (required)

-• text, imageUrl & itemDisabled (all optional)
+• text, imageUrl, itemTooltip & itemDisabled (all optional)

 If your data source comes with columns of different names, you can rename those columns within the table component query.